arctic-uno-0144/python-cmaf-ham/README.rst

 This project is still in a very early stage of development and is subject to change frequently.

-Due to the natural limitations of the interoperability of DASH and HLS there are some features and attributes that will be lost in the process.
-Especially features such as encryption, which are not covered in the CMAF spec.
+Currently due to the limitations of the interoperability between DASH and HLS there are some features and attributes that will be lost in the process.
+Especially features unique to HLS or DASH, or which are not covered in the CMAF spec.

 List of known limitations:
     * Parsing HLS or DASH from strings